NBA Trade Rumors: LA Lakers Could Swap Talen Horton-Tucker For Derrick Rose

 Detroit Pistons point guard Derrick Rose is one of the veteran players who are expected to be moved before the 2021 trade deadline.
-The former MVP may remain committed to the Pistons but with the team heading into an inevitable rebuild, most people no longer see him finishing the 2020-21 NBA season in Detroit.
+The former MVP may remain committed to the Pistons, but with the team heading into an inevitable rebuild, most no longer see him finishing the 2020-21 NBA season in Detroit.
 In the past months, Rose has already been linked to several title contenders that are in dire need of a backcourt boost and scoring off the bench.

 One of the top landing spots for Rose before the 2021 trade deadline is the Los Angeles Lakers.
 In a recent article, Brett Siegel of NBA Analysis Network suggested an idea on how the Lakers would be able to add Rose to their roster this season.
 In the proposed scenario, the Lakers would be sending a package that includes Talen Horton-Tucker, Markieff Morris, and a 2025 first-round pick to the Pistons in exchange for Rose.